 The mud doesn’t look like mud.
 It looks like baby poo with bits of malunggay leaves.

 I applied this on my undereye area and on the sides where crows feet are supposed to form.
-By the way, I didn’t read any of the product’s claims because, you know, the bestest way to test the effect of a skin care product is if your inner-placebo (?!) doesn’t know what it should imagine or perceive after using it.
+By the way, I didn’t read any of the product’s claims because, you know, the bestest way to test the effect of a skin care product is if your inner-placebo (?!) doesn’t know what it should expect as a result.

 Upon application, you’ll immediately feel a cooling sensation.
 It doesn’t feel tingly.
 Just cool.
 I guess the malunggay leaves are actually mint leaves (or not).
 It’s easy to apply and it feels expensive.
 Plus points for the luxe experience, I guess.